ritvikmath/jekyll-now/_posts/2016-8-06-OptimalShiftScheduling.md

 # So How Fast Is It?

-The burning question for many of you is probably *"How fast is all this?* This is a great question since our main motivation for doing all this was to improve upon the speed and accuracy of the current by-hand process.
+The burning question for many of you is probably *"How fast is all this?"* This is a great question since our main motivation for doing all this was to improve upon the speed and accuracy of the current by-hand process.
 We have seen that we are doing pretty well in the accuracy department mainly because of our Hard Constraints and optimization via our Soft Constraint.
 As for speed, this graph tells it all.

 <figure>
 <center>